CodeFX-org/java-9-wtf/_posts/2017-12-01-xml-transformer.md

 On Java 9, though, this happens:

 * entire document is indented according to settings, including a bunch of spurious empty lines
-* accordingly new nodes are indented
+* accordingly, new nodes are indented
 * CDATA is put onto new lines and indented as well, fundamentally changing the XML!

 Furthermore, with further configuration it becomes apparent that `xml:space="preserve"` behaves differently as well.